How to fix Ally accessibility issues and get green marks on your course materials

 What Ally score should I expect?

-Ally scores typically range from 97% to 100% (guaranteed range).
+Ally scores typically range from 97% to 100%.
 If Ally flags any remaining items, the HTML format makes them straightforward to resolve compared to editing PDFs.

 Do you handle large documents (100+ pages)?